Skip to main content

 Insert into Posts

-When editing a post, use the image or video node to insert media from your library.
-You can also paste URLs directly.
+When editing a post, use the image or video controls to insert media from your library.
+You can also paste CDN URLs directly.

 Accessing media via API